First published June 14, 2016

-It holds a lot of history for our little family.
+But that building does hold a lot of history for our little family.

-Speaking of… this exhibit was going on when we were up at the Skydeck:
+Speaking of, this exhibit was going on when we were up at the Skydeck:

-These mannequins were set up to recreate a scene from the movie Ferris Bueller.
+Those mannequins were set up to recreate a scene from the movie Ferris Bueller.

-One side note: seriously BFF, you couldn’t find a better wig for Sloane?
+Side note: seriously BFF, you couldn’t find a better wig for Sloane?

 Anyway, we were totally stoked to see this exhibit.

 If you have no idea what this exhibit means, you wouldn’t be alone.

 Here is the clip of the movie from where this exhibit began:

 Do you see what I mean about Sloane’s hair?